LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 The `Message` class has a method of its own: `GetMessage`.
 Like `Main`, it has the `static` keyword.
 Unlike `Main`, `GetMessage` has a return type of `string` and a single parameter, `string lang`.

-Since C# is statically typed, each method must declare its return type -- that is, the data type of what it will return -- along with the type of each parameter.
+Since C# is statically typed, each method must declare its return type - that is, the data type of what it will return - along with the type of each parameter.
 One consequence of this that may not be immediately obvious is that methods in C# may not return different types of data.
 For example, we would not be able to replace the last `return` statement of `GetMessage` with something like `return 42;`.
 This would be flagged as a compiler error.

 Finally, let's note how a static method is called.
 The first line of `Main` in the `Program` class is:
 ```csharp
 Message.GetMessage("fr");
 ```
-To call a static method we must use the name of the classin which it is defined, followed by `.`, followed by the name of the method.
+To call a static method we must use the name of the class in which it is defined, followed by `.`, followed by the name of the method.

 We are able to call this method from another class because it is declared to be `public`.
 If we wanted to restrict the method from being called by another class, we could instead use the `private` modifier.
 We'll explore access modifiers in more depth in coming lessons.